-7.10.2 Public Access.
 The public body must provide public access to public meetings.
 See A.R.S. § 38-431.01(A).
-This requirement is not met if the public body uses any procedure or device that obstructs or inhibits public attendance at public meetings, such as holding the meeting in a geographically isolated location, in a room too small to accommodate the reasonably anticipated number of observers, in a place to which the public does not have access, such as private clubs, or at an unreasonable time.
-Relatedly, the public body must ensure that the public can observe and listen to the full contours of public meetings.
-For example, a public meeting in which the public cannot hear discussions by members of the public body because of the low volume of the microphone or speaker systems would likely violate the Open Meeting Law.
+This requirement is not met if the public body uses any procedure or device that obstructs or inhibits public attendance at public meetings, such as holding the meeting in a remote location, in a room too small to accommodate the reasonably anticipated number of observers, in a place to which the public does not have access, such as private clubs, or at an unreasonable time.
+The Open Meeting Law, however, does not prevent a public body from requiring persons who intend to speak at the meeting to sign a register so as to permit the public body to comply with the minute-taking requirements.
+See Section 7.8.2(5).

-"All or any part of a public meeting ... may be recorded by any person in attendance by means of a tape recorder or camera or other means of sonic reproduction."
-A.R.S. § 38-431.01(F).
+"All or any part of a public meeting . . . may be recorded by any person in attendance by means of a tape recorder or camera or other means of sonic reproduction."
+A.R.S. § 38-

+431.01(F).
 A public body may prohibit or restrict such recordings only if they actively interfere with the conduct of the meeting.
 Id.

-In addition to complying with the Open Meeting Law, the notice and accommodations should conform with the provisions of the Americans with Disabilities Act (ADA), 42 U.S.C. §§ 12101 - 12213.
-See Section 15.27; see also section 7.6.3.2 (notice requirements relating to reasonable accommodations).
+In addition to complying with the Open Meeting Law, the notice and accommodations should conform with the provisions of the Americans with Disabilities Act (ADA), 42 U.S.C. §§ 12101 - 12213 (Supp.
+1992).
+See Section 15.22; see also section 7.6.3.2 (notice requirements relating to reasonable accommodations).

-7.10.3 Remote Conferencing.
-If members of a public body are unable to be present in person at a public meeting, they may participate by telephone or video or internet conference if the practice is not prohibited by statutes applicable to meetings of the public body.
+7.10.2 Remote Conferencing.
+If any members of a public body are unable to be present in person at a public meeting, they may participate by telephone or video or internet conference if the practice is approved by the public body and is not prohibited by statutes applicable to meetings of the public body.
 Ariz.
 Att'y Gen. Ops.
-108-008, 191-033, 183-135.
-In addition, nothing prohibits the public body from allowing people to attend meetings or to address the public body by telephone or through other telecommunications technology.
-See A.R.S. § 38-431(4).
-In order to comply with the requirements of the Open Meeting Law, the members of the public body and the public must be able to hear the member of the public body that is attending by telephone or other technological device.
-The public body must also ensure that the members attending by telephone or other technological device can hear any discussion from the public body and other persons making statements to the body.
+I08-008, I91-033, I83-135.
+This practice presents some practical problems and should be used only where there are no reasonable alternatives to presence at the meeting.

-A public body should consider the following guidelines to minimize any difficulties arising from remote conferencing.
+A public body should comply with the following guidelines to avoid violations of the Open Meeting Law.

-- 1. Notify the public body and the public by including a statement on the notice and the agenda that one or more members of the public body may participate by telephonic, video or internet communications.
+- The notice and the agenda should state that one or more members of the public body may participate by telephonic, video or internet communications.
 In the appropriate notice, insert the following after the first sentence: "Members of the [name of public body] may attend either in person or by telephone, video or internet conferencing." - 2.
-Ensure that the public meeting place where the public body normally meets has facilities that permit the public to observe and hear all telephone, video or online communications. - 3.
-Develop procedures to clearly identify members that are participating by telephonic, video or internet communications. - 4.
-Identify in the minutes of the meeting the members who participated by telephonic or video communications.
+The public meeting place where the public body normally meets should have facilities that permit the public to observe and hear all telephone, video or online communications. - 3.
+The public body should develop procedures for clearly identifying all members participating by telephonic, video or internet communications. - 4.
+The minutes of the meeting should identify the members who participated by telephonic or video communications and describe the procedures followed to provide the public access to all communications during the meeting. - 7.10.3 Record of the Proceedings.
+A public body of a city or town with a population of more than 2,500 people must post on its website either a recording of the meeting or a statement of the legal actions taken during the meeting.
+A.R.S. § 38-431.01(E)(1).
+This statement must be posted within three working days of the meeting and must remain accessible on the website for at least one year thereafter.
+A.R.S. § 38-431.01(E)(1), (J).
+Subcommittees and advisory committees have ten working days after the meeting to post the recording or statement.
+A.R.S. § 38-431.01(E)(3), (J).

-7.11 Quorum.
-Arizona statutes generally define a quorum as a majority of the members of a board or commission.
-A.R.S. § 1-216(B).
-In applying the Open Meeting Law, this definition applies in the absence of a more specific definition.